jackdando/Book-notes/README.md

 # Book-notes
+The anxieties of affluence
+The fortunate man is seldom satisfied with the fact of being fortunate.
+Beyond this, he needs to know that he ahas a right to his good fortune.
+He wants to be convinced that he "deserves" it. and above all, that he deserves it in comparison with others...Good fortune thus wants to be "legitimate fortune." -Max Weber

 A sense of honor James Webb
 In Vietnam, their friends were dying At home their country was torn by strife.
 And at annapolis, they battled to preserve a sense of honor
 *describing a parade You find yourself applauding, feeling, ambodied in it, wishing secretly that you were a part of it.